Low-distortion planar embedding of rod-based structures: Proposed method

 \subsection{Summary}

-After describing our initial embedding method, shape optimization formulation, and overlap correction procedure, we are now ready to formulate our overall framework for the low-distortion planar embedding of rod-based structures.
+After describing our initial embedding method, shape optimization formulation, and overlap correction procedure, we are now ready to formulate our overall framework for the low-distortion planar embedding of rod-based structures (see Fig.~\ref{fig:flowchart} for an overview).

 Specifically, given a 3D rod-based structure, we first apply the initial embedding method to obtain a 2D representation.
 We then solved our proposed constrained optimization problem to update the vertex positions on the plane for reducing the geometric distortion while preserving bijectivity in an iterative manner.
 In particular, for the consideration of computational efficiency, we first check and see whether the current configuration contains overlap.
 If it does not contain any overlaps, then at the current step we only solve the constrained optimization problem with the no-overlap constraint in Eq.~\eqref{eqt:constraint_overlap} skipped, so that we can focus on the reduction of the geometric distortion at this step without being overconstrained by the no-overlap constraint.
 Otherwise, we first apply the overlap correction scheme in Algorithm~\ref{alg:overlap} and then run the full constrained optimization procedure with the no-overlap constraints, with the goal of handling both the geometric distortion and bijectivity issue at this step.
 The above procedure is repeated until the prescribed requirements on both the geometric distortion and bijectivity are satisfied.
-In practice, the convergence can be determined by some prescribed threshold on the length and angle errors $E_{\text{length}}, E_{\text{angle}}$ and maximum number of iterations.
+In practice, the convergence can be determined by some prescribed threshold on the mean absolute length and angle errors $E_{\text{length}}, E_{\text{angle}}$ and the maximum number of iterations.
 The proposed algorithm is summarized in Algorithm~\ref{alg:main}.

 {

 }